-As dogfighting got banned, the Pitbull was on the verge of becoming obsolete.
-However, people noticed that Pitbulls’ loyalty, pain tolerance, and affectionate nature made them ideal for looking after children.
-They also became helpful hunting companions and pest exterminators.
+When Pitbulls were on the verge of becoming obsolete, people noticed that Pitbulls’ loyalty, pain tolerance, and affectionate nature made them ideal for looking after children.
+They also became helpful pest exterminators.

-Modern Pitbulls are also skilled service animals, helping the police detect explosives and narcotics and carrying out search and rescue missions.
+Modern Pitbulls are also skilled service animals and carrying out search and rescue missions.